juanshishido/tufte/README.md

 This is built on top of `matplotlib`.
 This means other functions or methods can be used in conjunction with `tufte` plots.

-<font size=1>Note: plots shown for demonstration purposes only, thus no titles or axis labels are used.</font>
+Note: plots shown for demonstration purposes only, thus no titles or axis labels are used.